9 Financial Tips For New Parents

 1. Add Your Baby To Your Health Insurance

-Having a baby is a life event that qualifies for a special health insurance enrollment.
-Usually, you’ll have 30-60 days to add your new child to your insurance policy.
 Check your health plan ahead of time to familiarize yourself with policies specific to your plan.

-During this time, you may also wish to make adjustments to your existing plan that makes better financial sense for your newly expanded policy.
 Weigh the cost of your monthly premium against total out-of-pocket costs or co-pays for things like well-child visits, urgent care visits, prescriptions, and other medical expenses.

 2. Create A Family Budget Plan

 A cash flow analysis of your finances is a smart place to start.
 Simply compile a list of your monthly income streams and monthly expenses.
-Plan for the extra costs of having and raising a child.
-Significant expenditures include formula, childcare, furniture, and baby diapers.
-Other unexpected costs associated with child-rearing may surprise you.

-Consider places where you may minimize costs if your income is falling short.
 You can audit all the stuff in your house and sell the material possessions that you haven’t touched in the past 12-24 months.

-See if you can assign a job for every dollar that comes in every month.
 Stick to a specific expense plan or monthly budget.
 Invest the rest into one of the financial options discussed in this article.

 3. Set Up A Health Savings Account

-Health savings accounts (HSAs) are similar to personal savings accounts, but the funds are earmarked specifically for healthcare expenses.
-Even better, the funds in your health savings account are tax-deductible or pre-tax through payroll deduction.
+Health Savings Accounts (HSAs) are similar to personal savings accounts, but the funds are earmarked specifically for healthcare expenses.

-Medical expenses for your new child are inevitable.
 You can use your HSA for a broad range of expenses, including doctor’s visits, over-the-counter medicine, baby food, and equipment like breast pumps.
-You get to pick your own quality and cost of care.

-A nice feature of HSAs is that any funds designated to your account that go unused in a calendar year will continue to roll over until you choose to use them to pay medical expenses tax-free.
+A nice feature of HSAs is any funds designated to your account that go unused in a calendar year will continue to roll over.

 Health savings available when you need it with the swipe of a card in case your little one gets sick.
 That’s a comforting feeling for any new parent.